pdgilbert/eg_stm_hal/README.md

 | gps_rw               |   3   | Read a line  from GPS with echo to console + semihost output   |

-0. Using the git versions of HALs (in June 2020 much is changing and release in crates.io is old).
+0. Using the git versions of HALs (in July 2020 much is changing and release in crates.io is old).
 1.  blink3 does not blink when stepping in gdb, use continue.
 2. With local echo on in console the characters are doubled, `<cr>` adds a single `<lf>`.
      Without local echo there is no `<lf>`.
 There is trouble if you type too fast.
-4. Ublox GPS by default uses 9600bps, odd Parity, 1 stop bit (minicom 8-N-1).
+3. Ublox GPS by default uses 9600bps, odd Parity, 1 stop bit (minicom 8-N-1).
       This can be checked by directly connecting a computer through usb-ttl dongle to the GPS, completely eliminating the development board.
       (If the dongle power is used.
 5v if preferred on mine.)